 Matt Denning, 1173 Vineland Street, stated tortoises are not supposed to be moved because they do get a respiratory infection if they are moved.
-He said the proposed development will be on the Atlantic Ridge, which has some serious aquifer concerns, so they might want to get a geological study.
+He said the proposed development will be on the Atlantic Ridge, which has some serious aquifer concerns, so they might want to get a geological study on it.
 They are talking about re-distributing the land and the water flow, and there is no way to know which way the water will flow.
 It could go to the river, it could go to the railroad tracks, it could go north, or it could go south.
+It will definitely affect a lot of people one way or another.

 Sue Price, 798 Alcazar Avenue, Cocoa, asked what kind of buffer would be provided if the zoning was left as RU-1-11.

 George Ritchie replied the RU-1-11 zoning has a 20-foot rear setback for the primary structure, accessory buildings would have a 7.5-foot setback from the rear, a screen porch would have a 10-foot setback, and a pool screen enclosure would have a 5-foot setback.
 The proposed development would have a buffer per the subdivision code that would abut the perimeter of the development.

 Ms. Price said Ms. Rezanka mentioned a 15-foot buffer, and asked if that would be different for RU-1-11.
-Mr. Ritchie replied the buffer is a landscaping provision, not a zoning setback.
+Mr. Ritchie replied the buffer is a landscaping code provision, so it's not a zoning setback.
 Ms. Price asked if it is optional.
-Mr. Ritchie stated it's required during the review of the subdivision plan.
+Mr. Ritchie stated it is not optional, it's required by another department during the review of the subdivision plan.
+Ms. Price asked if the buffer varies depending on the zoning.
+Mr. Ritchie replied the buffer is not part of the zoning, it is part of the subdivision review process.